 Much of the collection has been catalogued and brief information about individual items is available to search on this website, see the Collections/Local History section and the Family History Research page for more information.

 Car parking: Car parking is available at the rear of the Molineux Hotel Building, including spaces reserved for disabled visitors, and is accessed via Whitmore Hill.
 Please press for assistance at the car park barrier and announce that you are visiting Archives.
+It is free to park but you will also need a pass from reception.

 Copying of records: Copying or digitisation of records is available on request, subject to copyright.